TwinLizzie/NGnoidTV/NGNUITY.md

 However, a strong government (either human or AI-driven) would still be needed in order to prevent nefarious groups from banding together and enslaving others, or hogging up the very natural resources which will always be scarce no matter what, as I'd explained earlier on.

+Technologies such as 3d printing are cherished here thanks to their ability to dramatically reudce our dependence on supply chains, which is also why they are also regarded as being ideal for long-term space missions.
+So the primitivist notion that technology will always owe its existence to a supply chain, is false.

-Why not just abandon technology altogether?
+Speaking of which - Why not just abandon technology altogether?
 Because the primitivist, baboon-hunting lifestyle would only work for a small population of people, and also assumes that you don't have health conditions that require medication and pharmaceuticals in order to correct.

 It almost certainly wouldn't be a practical way to live on a planet of 8 billion people.
 Without farming and agriculture, wild prey would be driven to extinction almost overnight.
 Feces, urine and unsanitary conditions would accumulate globally from lack of plumbing and waste water management.